 What about the Ceed GT?

-A familiar 201bhp 1.6-litre turbo petrol, mated to a six-speed manual gearbox.
+The Ceed GT is powered by a familiar 201bhp 1.6-litre turbo petrol, mated to a six-speed manual gearbox.
 It’s good for a 0-62mph sprint in 7.2 seconds, and will reach 143mph top speed if you should find yourself in such a place where you can reach that.

 On start up, you’re made more than aware that this is a little different, with the kind of bark from the engine and snarling exhaust that you’d expect from something much more impolite than a humble Kia Ceed.
 Granted, some of it is piped into the cabin, but even outside the car the sports exhaust is quite a shouty one.
 We like.